4D film

-4D film is a high technology, multisensory presentation system combining motion pictures with synchronized physical effects that occur in the theater.
-Effects simulated in 4D films may include motion, vibration, scent, rain, mist, bubbles, fog, smoke, wind, temperature changes, and strobe lights.
-Advanced seats in 4D venues vibrate and move during these multisensory presentations.
-Other common effects include air jets and water sprays.
-Auditorium effects may include smoke, rain, lightning, bubbles, and scent.
-4D films are exhibited in every major global market in stadium seating multiplexes, and are exhibited via worldwide theatrical releases.
+4D film is a presentation system combining motion pictures with synchronized physical effects that occur in the theater.
+Effects simulated in 4D films include motion, vibration, scent, rain, mist, bubbles, fog, smoke, wind, temperature changes, and strobe lights.
+Seats in 4D venues vibrate and move.

-Multinational mobile 4D theatres include Cinetransformer venues.
-As of 2022, 4D films are exhibited in more than 65 countries globally.
+As of 2022, 4D films have been exhibited in more than 65 countries.
 4D motion pictures are also exhibited in theme parks.

 History

-The precursors of the modern 4D film presentation include Sensurround, which debuted in 1974 with the film Earthquake.
-Only a few films were presented in Sensurround, and it was supplanted by Dolby Stereo in 1977, which featured extended low frequencies and made subwoofers a common addition to cinema.
+The term "4D film" is an extension of 3D film, which gives the illusion of three-dimensional solidity.
+Precursors of the modern 4D film presentation include Sensurround, which debuted in 1974 with the film Earthquake.
+Only a few films were presented in Sensurround, and Dolby Stereo replaced it in 1977, which featured extended bass frequencies and made subwoofers a common addition to cinema.
 Other notable efforts at pushing the boundaries of the film viewing experience include Fantasound, the first use of stereo sound; Cinemiracle and Cinerama, both widescreen formats utilizing multiple projectors; and Smell-O-Vision.

 The Sensorium is regarded as the world's first commercial 4D film and was first screened in 1984 at Six Flags Power Plant in Baltimore.
 It was produced in partnership with Landmark Entertainment.

 4DX, D-Box Technologies, and Mediamation all currently integrate 4D technology in global stadium seating multiplexes.

-List of 4D presentation systems for film theatres
+List of 4D presentation systems for film theaters

-The following is a list of 4D presentation systems developed for traditional film theatres.
+The following is a list of 4D presentation systems developed for traditional film theaters.